 Learn more about the basics of cancer screening.

-Digital mammography may be better able to find breast cancers, particularly in women with dense breasts.
+Digital mammography may be better able to find breast cancers, particularly in dense breasts.
 A newer type of mammogram is called tomosynthesis or 3D mammography.
 It may improve the ability to find small cancers and reduce the need to repeat tests due to false-positives.
 However, there is also the risk of diagnosing problems in the breast that would otherwise go unnoticed and would not lead to any negative consequences.
 This is called "overdiagnosis" and may lead to overtreatment with a potential for harm.
 This method is approved by the U.S. Food and Drug Administration (FDA), though research on it is ongoing.

 Other breast cancer screening methods